kfjahnke/envutil/README.md

 you activate twining with --itp -2. extract will use bilinear interpolation on the source image for single-point lookups, but it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each target pixel.
-The meaning of the parameters is the same as in envutil.
+The meaning of the parameters is the same as in envutil:

 ## --twine TWINE         use twine*twine oversampling and box filter